In This Hub:

 On this page:

-Why is grappling effective? | Where is it *not* effective? | Don't fight his fight | When to use grappling | When not to use grappling | Should you learn floor fighting? | Further Resources
+Why IS grappling effective? | Where is it *not* effective? | Don't fight his fight | When to use grappling | When not to use grappling | Should you learn floor fighting? | Further Resources

-Does this mean I am "against" grappling?
-Does it mean I don't think it's worth learning?
 Does this mean I am inexperienced on the ground?

 No.